orbeon/orbeon-forms-doc/form-runner/api/other/run-form-background.md

 ```

 where `$app` and `$form` represent a Form Runner application name and/or form name or `*` wildcards, as is usual with Form Runner configuration properties.

-The following process names apply:

-- `after-controls`: run after the controls are ready:
-    - The process runs when controls are "live", which means you can set their values and list of choices.
-- `after-data`: run when the data is ready:
-    - It has been loaded from the database if needed ("edit" mode).
-    - Its initial values and calculations are up to date.
-- `before-data`: run before the data's initial values are calculated:
-    - The process runs before the data is ready.
-    - You cannot set control values and list of choices as a result.

 The following example saves new instance data to the database when the service is called with `/fr/service/$app/$form/new`: